 “It’s late and been raining.”

 “It’s not going to rain.
 Come on, man.
 This is the only way to settle this.”

 “You wanna fight?”

 “Grow up, Scott.
 That won’t settle anything.
 See you in a half an hour.”
-I hung up.
+I hang up.

-I was glad to have started it, but I really didn’t have a plan.
-I just wanted to settle it between just ourselves.
+I’m glad to have started it, but I really don’t have a plan.
+I just want to settle it, between just the two of us.

-I rode down Riviera toward Ponce.
-Again, as I went by the library, I heard whispering and giggling, but no one was to be seen.
-I turned left for the University.
+I ride down Riviera toward Ponce.
+Again, as I go by the library, I hear whispering and giggling.
+No one is to be seen.
+I turn left for the University.

-Scott was already there, looking tense and ready for anything.
+Scott is already there, looking tense and ready for anything.

 “Have you ever ridden around at night?”
-I asked.
+I ask.

 “No. It’s kinda cool.”